gbif-norway/ChatIPT/back-end/ORCID_SETUP.md

 3. **"Invalid redirect URI"**: Ensure the redirect URI in your ORCID app matches exactly
 4. **"Client ID not found"**: Check that your environment variables are set correctly
 5. **Startup Failures**: Check container logs for migration or setup errors
+6. **Public profile fetch failed**: The backend now falls back to `/userinfo` data, but you'll see a warning if ORCID returns 403/404.
+Confirm that your ORCID client is approved for `/read-limited` or that the user has made some data public.

 ### Debug Mode